 The question is no longer whether remote accounting works.
-The evidence is settled.
-What finance leaders actually need to solve is the operational infrastructure: how do you hire someone offshore who becomes a reliable member of your US accounting team – not a vendor you check in on quarterly?
+What finance leaders actually need to solve is the operational infrastructure: how do you hire someone global who becomes a reliable member of your US accounting team – not a vendor you check in on quarterly?

-The distinction matters.
 Remote accounting done well looks like a distributed team sharing the same close calendar, the same ERP instance, and the same accountability structure as an in-house team.
-Remote accounting done poorly looks like offshore outsourcing from a decade ago – inconsistent deliverables, communication lag, and senior finance staff spending time they don't have on supervision and error correction.
+Remote accounting done poorly looks like global outsourcing from a decade ago – inconsistent deliverables, communication lag, and senior finance staff spending time on supervision they don't have.

 Hiring the Right Profile

-The remote accounting hire that works is not the cheapest available offshore candidate – it's a senior professional with a documented history of working independently inside a US GAAP environment.
-Minimum five years of experience.
-Proficiency in the ERP stack your team actually uses – whether that's NetSuite, QuickBooks, or a combination.
-Demonstrated close experience, ideally with multi-entity or subscription revenue exposure.
+The remote accounting hire that works is not the cheapest available global candidate.
+It's a senior professional with a documented history of working independently inside a US GAAP environment – minimum five years of experience, proficiency in the ERP stack your team actually uses, and demonstrated close experience, ideally with multi-entity or subscription revenue exposure.

-MAVI's pre-vetting process filters for exactly this profile at a sub-2-percent acceptance rate.
-Candidates are assessed on technical accounting competency, ERP fluency, and communication quality – because an offshore accountant who can't write a clear email explaining a variance is not a remote team member, they're a communication bottleneck.
-Most MAVI candidates come from Big 4 or multinational backgrounds in the Philippines, India, or Latin America.
+MAVI's pre-vetting process filters for exactly this profile at a sub-2% acceptance rate.
+Candidates are assessed on technical accounting competency, ERP fluency, and communication quality – a global accountant who can't write a clear email explaining a variance isn't a remote team member, they're a bottleneck.
+Most MAVI candidates come from Big 4 or multinational backgrounds in key talent markets in Asia and Latin America.

 Onboarding a Remote Accountant

-The first month of a remote accounting engagement is the highest-leverage period.
 Week one should cover system access, chart of accounts orientation, and a walkthrough of the existing close calendar.
-The remote accountant should not be guessing what the deliverables are or when they're due – every monthly close deliverable should be documented and date-stamped before the engagement starts.
+Every monthly close deliverable should be documented and date-stamped before the engagement starts – the remote accountant shouldn't be guessing what's due or when.

 By week two, the accountant should own at least one live deliverable – typically bank reconciliations or AP processing – with the US finance lead reviewing output daily until quality is confirmed.
-By week four, the full close scope should be assigned and the remote accountant should be operating with minimal daily supervision.
-If that timeline is not achievable, the hiring profile was wrong.
+By week four, the full close scope should be assigned and the accountant should be operating with minimal daily supervision.
+If that timeline isn't achievable, the hiring profile was wrong.

 Managing the Ongoing Relationship

-Effective remote accounting management is not micromanagement – it's clear ownership structure.
+Effective remote accounting management is a clear ownership structure, not micromanagement.
 The remote accountant should have a defined set of deliverables, a fixed close calendar, and a single US point of contact.
 Weekly check-ins of 30 minutes are sufficient once the engagement is established.
-Monthly close reviews are where the real accountability conversation happens.
+The monthly close review is where the real accountability conversation happens.

-Tools that make remote accounting work: a shared ERP with role-appropriate access controls, a project management tool for close task tracking (most MAVI teams use Notion or Asana alongside their ERP), and a communication channel that keeps finance discussions in one thread.
-Slack handles the async communication layer efficiently for most teams.
+Tools that make this work: a shared ERP with role-appropriate access controls, a task management layer for close tracking (most MAVI teams use Notion or Asana alongside their ERP), and a communication channel that keeps finance discussions in one thread.
+Slack handles the async layer efficiently for most teams.

 Frequently Asked Questions